Darktrace Named ‘Europe’s Most Valuable Tech Company’

 Darktrace, the leader in Enterprise Immune System technology, has achieved an impressive win at the Investor Allstars 2016 event in London last night.
 In its 14th year, the awards celebrate the successes of the European entrepreneurial ecosystem and draw attention to the risk takers who are creating the global winners of tomorrow.

 Following a successful presentation at Bloomberg’s London HQ, Poppy Gustafsson, COO, Darktrace, picked up the award of the night – ‘Europe’s Allstar Company’.
-Judged by an audience of pre-IPO funds, investors and entrepreneurs, the award recognises Darktrace’s outstanding growth and innovative offering to the technology industry.
+Judged by an audience of pre-IPO funds, investors and entrepreneurs, the award recognizes Darktrace’s outstanding growth and innovative offering to the technology industry.

 “We are delighted to receive this recognition from Investor Allstars, which validates the innovation of Enterprise Immune System technology for cyber security,” said Poppy Gustafsson.
 “Darktrace’s rapid global expansion and growing customer base is testament to our unique solution, which helps defend organisations against advanced cyber-threats.”